A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 How likely is it that the internet will go down?

-The internet isn’t just one centralized computer that someone could unplug at any given moment.
+The internet isn’t just one centralized computer that someone could unplug at any moment.
 Instead, it’s a massively vast and decentralized network of computers and machines stretching across the planet.

 “It would be very, very hard for the entire internet to crash based on an important systems theory principle called redundancy,” Paul Levinson, a professor at Fordham University who has published several books on technology and the digital age, told CIO.